chulopapi/noteTaker/README.md

 `Please clone my repository at: https://github.com/chulopapi/noteTaker.
 You will need to install all npm packages and dependencies.`

 # Usage
 `This application access stored notes and has the ability to add/remove notes.
-I used Express server, back end and front end was provided.
+I used Express.js server, back end and front end was provided.
 All you have to go to https://note-taker-chulopapi.herokuapp.com/.`

 # Contribution
 `If you would like to contribute, clone my repo and add functionality.`